majidabbasi96/mediaopt-time-tracking/README.md

 You can find refrence of this command on [Laravel Official Documentation](https://laravel.com/docs/8.x/sail#installing-composer-dependencies-for-existing-projects)

-- Run the following Command:
+Step 5: Run the following Command:
     ./vendor/bin/sail up
 This command will install the Laravel project dependencies based on `docker-compose.yml` file instructions in docker and run the app.

-- Run the following command:
+Step 6: Run the following command:
     ./vendor/bin/sail artisan key:generate
 This command will generate a key for Laravel project.

-- Run the following command:
+Step 7: Run the following command:
     ./vendor/bin/sail artisan migrate
 This command will run the database migrations on database instanceof docker.

-- Run the following command command:
+Step 8: Run the following command command:
     ./vendor/bin/sail artisan db:seed --class=ProjectSeeder
 This command will add some sample projects.

-- Run the following command:
+Step 9: Run the following command:
     ./vendor/bin/sail artisan db:seed --class=UserSeeder
 This command will add some sample users.